scikit-learn-contrib/scikit-learn-extra/doc/modules/cluster.rst

     :class:`CLARA` is related to the :class:`KMedoids` algorithm.
 CLARA (Clustering for Large Applications) extends k-medoids approach for a large number of objects.
-This algorithm use a sampling approach.
+This algorithm uses a sampling approach.

     .. topic:: Examples: